Photos

 Mother: Elizabeth Jones

 Martha and Anthony were wealthy slave owners and farmers in Christian County.
-On August 7, 1824, Martha’s husband Anthony died at the age of 43.
-Martha was then a 28-year old widow and continued living in Christian County and did not remarry right away.
-Nearly ten years later, in 1831, Martha was married to Archibald D. Fletcher.
-While Martha’s first husband was fifteen years older than her, her second husband Archibald was seventeen years younger than her.
+On August 7, 1824, Anthony died at the age of 43.
+Then in 1831, Martha was married to Archibald D. Fletcher.
+Martha’s second husband Archibald was at least seventeen years younger than her (and probably even younger than that).
 In fact, he was the same age as her oldest son.
 There were no children born to this second marriage.
 Archibald and Martha continued living in Christian County, probably on the same farm that Martha lived on with her first husband.
-Martha died from paralysis [stroke] in November or December 1859, at the age of 64.
-It is also not clear whether she died in Montgomery County, Tennessee (according to her obituary) or in Christian County, Kentucky (according to the census mortality schedule).
+Martha died from paralysis [stroke] in December 1859, at the age of 64.
+Although her death was recorded in Christian County, her obituary indicates she died in neighboring Montgomery County, Tennessee.
 She was afterwards buried beside her first husband on the family farm (Harris-Fletcher Cemetery in Christian Co., Kentucky).
 Two years later, Archibald remarried to Madora M. Brodie (the sister-in-law of Martha’s son Thomas Jones), and he died the following year.

 Martha was a member of the Methodist Church for most of her life.
 According to her obituary, she had a strong personality.
 She was "a woman of strong mind, of kind heart, and of great energy of character.
 She saw clearly, decided firmly, and acted promptly in all duties of life."
 Another passage seems to infer that she had an independent spirit and voiced opposing opinions: "A Christian from principle, she was always in action if not in feeling, religious.
 She followed the convictions of her mind."
 Although we have no known images of Martha, we know that she had a portrait painted of her.
 When her second husband wrote his will in 1862, he bequeathed a portrait of Martha to her son Joseph Jones.
 It is not known what happened to this portrait.

-Martha married first Anthony Dibrell Jones on February 25, 1809 in Prince Edward Co., Virginia 4.
+Martha married first Anthony Dibrell Jones on or after February 25, 1809 in Prince Edward Co., Virginia 4,9.

 For further information on their children, see his page.

-Martha married second to Archibald D. Fletcher on February 24, or July 23, 1831 in Christian Co., Kentucky 2.
+Martha married second to Archibald D. Fletcher on February 23, 1831 in Christian Co., Kentucky 10.
 He was born on January 22, 1812 in Tennessee 1.
 He died on May 7, 1862 in Christian Co., Kentucky 1.
 He is buried in the Harris-Fletcher Cemetery, Oak Grove, Christian Co., Kentucky.

 They had no children.